Healthy Homes Assessment Timberlea

 Timberlea Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is a requirement in all Timberlea and New Zealand rental houses where it is reasonably practicable to install.
+• Insulation of the underfloor and ceiling is required to all Timberlea and New Zealand rental homes where it is reasonably practicable to put in.

-• Landlords and property managers must keep records of their compliance with all Healthy Homes Standards that apply or will be in force during the tenure of an apartment rental.
+• Property managers and landlords have to keep records of their compliance with all Healthy Homes Standards that apply or will be applied throughout the tenancy period of your rental home.

-• Property managers and private landlords should ensure that their rental properties are in compliance in accordance with Healthy Homes Standards within 90 days of a new, renewed or varied Tenancy.
+• Private landlords and property managers have to ensure their rental properties conform to the Healthy Homes Standards within 90 days of a renewal, new or a change in Tenancy.

-• All the boarding houses (except Kainga Ora and registered Community Housing Provider boarder house tenancies) must adhere to the Healthy Homes Standards regardless of when the tenancy began.
+• All boarding homes (except Kainga Ora and registered Community Housing Provider Boarding home tenancies) must comply with the Healthy Homes Standard regardless of when the tenancy began.

-• All houses that are rented out by Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must meet the Healthy Homes Standards regardless of the date when the tenancy started.
+• All homes which are rented through Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must be in compliance with the Healthy Homes Standards regardless of when the tenancy first began.

 Unreasonable Gaps & Holes